 It may come as a surprise, but the classical way in which management is conceived in the public discourse and in practice is actually based on a theory from one of sociology’s founding fathers.
-Concerned with the functioning of societies and the role of authority within them, Max Weber famously published his theories on bureaucratic organisations.
-He postulated that successful (governmental) organisations are characterised by rules-based system led by a merit-based leader that operates based on logical and rational decision-making to yield maximum efficiency.
-Labour in such an organisation is divided, experts offer valuable know-how, and a hierarchical command-chain brings structure.
+Concerned with the functioning of societies and the role of authority within them, Max Weber famously published his theories on bureaucratic organizations.
+He postulated that successful (governmental) organizations are characterised by rules-based system led by a merit-based leader that operates based on logical and rational decision-making to yield maximum efficiency.
+Labour in such an organization is divided, experts offer valuable know-how, and a hierarchical command-chain brings structure.
 Many management practitioners may find this sounds familiar!

 Structure vs. agency - are rules made by frameworks or actors within them?

 One of the key debates of sociology is the interplay between structure (infrastructural and perceived frameworks) and agency (the capacity of individual actors within such structures).
 In this debate, Famously, Giddens (1984) postulates in his theory of structuration that social systems, like firms, are influenced by the social practices within them.
 At the same time, social practices emerge and are enshrined based on the systems within which they exist.
 In contemporary accounts of management, Giddens has been invoked as providing the basis for new mental frameworks, like strategy as practice (see Whittington, 2015) .
-When firms and the organisational culture within them influence each other, it makes sense to also view strategy not as a static thing that is “done”, but as a dynamic process that grows, adapts, and permeates through every fabric of an organisation.
-Taking such a viewpoint can shed light on new opportunities and practices, including bottom-up decision-making, flexible organisational routines, and awareness about the role of negotiations and language.
+When firms and the organizational culture within them influence each other, it makes sense to also view strategy not as a static thing that is “done”, but as a dynamic process that grows, adapts, and permeates through every fabric of an organization.
+Taking such a viewpoint can shed light on new opportunities and practices, including bottom-up decision-making, flexible organizational routines, and awareness about the role of negotiations and language.

-Actor network theory - shifting relationship networks include human and non-human resources
+Actor network theory - shifting relationship networks include human and non-human resources.

 Initially a methodological model, actor network theory (ANT) is a constructivist approach that posits all relationships in the social and natural world exist in constantly shifting networks.
 In this framework commonly associated with Latour, Callon and Law, no actor acts in a vacuum - rather, all relationships are interconnected .
 Relationships exist among humans and non-humans (structures) who each hold equal amounts of agency.
 In management practice, this is a familiar concept: Bass (1990) posits that successful leadership depends on careful and charismatic interaction between physical and social arrangements, including people, resources, publicity, and power (Goguen, 1999).
 In this vein, relationships are fostered on the one hand between employees, peers and customers, which foster relationships that create knowledge, innovation and value.

-Contingency theory - not one rule fits all, good leadership matters
+Contingency theory - not one rule fits all, good leadership matters.

 Contingency theory, proposed by Fiedler in his seminal 1964 work, emphasises that successful leadership comes down to personality and context.
-There is hence no one organisational form that is best in all circumstances.
+There is hence no one organizational form that is best in all circumstances.
 Rather, success and efficiency depend on actions taken by leaders.
 Based on on this, there are three vital factors that positively influence leadership: relationships between the group (employees) and the leader, the clarity of tasks, and the authority the leader has over the group (Northouse, 2007).
-Building on this conceptualisation, Vroom and Yetton (1973) wrote extensively about what makes good decision-making and found a framework that yields managers more effective, and teams more productive (see Paul & Ebadi, 1989).
+Building on this conceptualization, Vroom and Yetton (1973) wrote extensively about what makes good decision-making and found a framework that yields managers more effective, and teams more productive (see Paul & Ebadi, 1989).
 The famous Vroom-Yetton model rests on the principles of decision quality, team commitment and time constraints: the more resources are used to yield a collaborative outcome over a long period of time, the better.

-Conflict theory - maximising resources amidst limitations and struggle
+Conflict theory - maximising resources amidst limitations and struggle.

 Conflict theory is most commonly associated with Karl Marx and his account of the conflicting interests between classes.
 Conflict arises when uneven distribution of resources and power takes place.
 In sociology, conflict theory has been expanded to include accounts of the role of culture (Horkheimer, Adorno), elites (Mills) and ideology (Gramsci), which contribute to clashes that bring about(social) change.
 In management terms, conflict theory is vital to understanding grievances and to resolving disputes - somewhat counter-intuitively, conflicts should not be avoided but dealt with heads on.
 As Spaho (2013) points out, “It is not possible to have good human relations without communication [...] practical experience shows that there is no communication without conflicts”.
 Amidst competition, unhappiness, low productivity and even job actions or strikes, conflicts can provide means to create unity, re-align responsibilities and relieve tension.
-Rahim (2002) posits that interventions can happen at various levels and can help enhance organisational learning and effectiveness.
+Rahim (2002) posits that interventions can happen at various levels and can help enhance organizational learning and effectiveness.

-Luhmann’s Systems Theory - addressing the interconnectedness of systems through culture
+Luhmann’s Systems Theory - addressing the interconnectedness of systems through culture.

-Much of sociological theory is already ingrained in contemporary management decision-making
+Much of sociological theory is already ingrained in contemporary management decision-making.

-The frameworks introduced above are only the tip of the vast sociological iceberg and constitute only some of the many examples of how sociological theory is relevant to organisational management.
+The frameworks introduced above are only the tip of the vast sociological iceberg and constitute only some of the many examples of how sociological theory is relevant to organizational management.
 There are several best practices that can be derived from the frameworks above, which constitute key insights that can benefit managerial practice today.
 Many of them you may already implement without having considered their academic roots:

 Management practice is a dynamic, interpersonal process not dependent on individual actors.

-Organisations are complex networks characterised by relationships of people, power, and resources.
+Organizations are complex networks characterised by relationships of people, power, and resources.

 Good leadership is only one part of the equation.